txt/plm19/doc/week5.md

 - Useful in poorly-structured, or simply new and immature domains
 - When the application domain matures, perhaps abandon the Blackboard architecture and develop architectures that support closed solution approaches
-- Use production ssytems as subroutines
+- Use production systems as subroutines
      -.e.g. at each level, match-selects on layer i then acts on layer i+1
 - Use match-select-act as the main controller (so only one agent can update the blackboard at a time)
      - Match= ask what agents think they have something to contribute
      - Select= find which agent has most definite conclusions
      - Act= let that agent update the blackboard
-- Great for maintaiance of a large community contributing to a knowledge-based system.
+- Great for maintenance of a large community contributing to a knowledge-based system.
 - Drawbacks:
-     - Difficul to testing
+     - Difficult to testing
      - No good solution is guaranteed
      - Good Control is hard to build
      - Low efficiency (cause of layers, cause of society of agents all bickering what to do next).